AlexsLemonade/OpenScPCA-analysis/docs/ensuring-repro/docker/updating-images.md

 For example, your environment will change if you add a new R or Python package to perform additional analyses.
 Changing the software environment means that the module-specific Docker image also needs to be updated to incorporate those changes.

-!!! note
-    These instructions assume that the Data Lab has already activated both of the [GitHub Action (GHA) workflows](../../contributing-to-analyses/analysis-modules/creating-a-module.md#module-workflows) that were created when the module was established, including the [module-testing GHA](../workflows/run-module-gha.md) and the [Docker-building GHA](#STUB_LINK../workflows/docker-build-gha.md).

-    In addition, the module-testing GHA should have already been updated to build its runtime environment from the module's Docker image, not from other environment files (e.g. `renv.lock` or `conda-lock.yml`.)

-    If these conditions are not met, you do not need to take any specific steps to update Docker images when you update a module's software environment.

-## Context (header help???)

 Docker images in OpenScPCA are used in two primary circumstances:

 1. When generating module results as part of the `OpenScPCA-nf` workflow <!-- STUB_LINK -->